Lassie

 Trigger stacking

-This is what happens when an individual does not have time to recover between stressful or difficult situations.
-This can result in a larger and stronger reaction to an event than is normal for that individual.
+This occurs when an individual doesn't have adequate time to recover between stressful or challenging situations.
+Consequently, they may react more intensely to a subsequent event than is typical for them.

-To make the dog feel as safe as possible, it is good to bring familiar things with you.
-This can be a blanket that smells like home that the dog can lie on, a good toy or water and a bowl.
-It's also good to bring treats that the dog is used to eating at home and enjoys.
-With a treat or toy, you can make the vet's office a fun place for your dog to learn that when you go to the vet, fun things happen.
+To help your dog feel as secure as possible, bring familiar items.
+This could be a blanket that smells like home, a favourite toy, or water and a bowl.
+Bringing treats your dog enjoys and is used to at home can also help create positive associations, making the vet's office a place where good things happen.

-If your dog is under anesthesia or sedation, it may be sensitive to eat too much beforehand.
-In this case, liquid rewards in smaller amounts are helpful.
+If your dog is scheduled for anaesthesia or sedation, they might be sensitive to eating too much beforehand.
+In such cases, smaller amounts of liquid rewards can be beneficial.

 Arriving at the vet

-When you go in and register your arrival at reception, it's perfectly fine to leave your dog in the car if you're worried about it reacting to other dogs or finding it difficult to enter the waiting room.
+When checking in at reception, it's perfectly fine to leave your dog in the car if you're concerned about them reacting to other dogs or finding the waiting room overwhelming.

-If you bring your dog into the waiting room, sit well away from other dogs.
-Feel free to take out the blanket you have with you and give your dog some treats or play with it.
-If you have a small dog, it's okay for it to sit on your lap if it feels more secure there.
+If you bring your dog into the waiting room, sit a good distance away from other animals.
+You can put down the blanket you've brought, offer some treats, or play with them.
+If you have a small dog, letting them sit on your lap can provide extra security.

-If you feel that the waiting room is too difficult for your dog and you're afraid he'll expend all his energy there, you can always check with the staff if you can go straight from the car into a private room.
+If the waiting room feels too challenging for your dog and you worry they'll expend all their nervous energy there, ask the clinic staff if you can go straight from your car into a consulting room.

 During the visit

-The examination is also a good time to give treats and try to make the situation a good and positive experience.
+The examination is also a good opportunity to offer treats and make the situation a positive experience.

-If you've been to the vet before and you know your dog is scared, you can talk to your vet about giving your dog a sedative before the next visit.
-This could be a dietary supplement or prescription medicine to help your dog relax before the visit.
-It's also important that you tell the staff about your dog's fears so they can address them and examine them in the best possible way.
+If you've visited the vet before and know your dog experiences fear, discuss with your vet about administering a sedative before the next appointment.
+This could range from a dietary supplement to prescription medication to help your dog relax.
+It's also important to inform the clinic staff about your dog's anxieties so they can accommodate them and conduct the examination in the most appropriate way.

 You know your dog best.
-If you see that your dog is struggling or needs a break, it's okay to say so.
-You need to speak up for your dog and make sure they don't get scared, stressed, and have negative experiences that may last their entire life.
+If you notice they're struggling or need a break, it's okay to say so.
+You need to speak up for your dog and ensure they don't endure frightening, stressful, or negative experiences that could have long-lasting effects.

 Our app